Community-Specific Chemical Release Data Available for Connecticut; New England continues trend of lower releases to air, land and water

 Contact Information: David Deegan, (617) 918-1017

-(Boston, Mass. – March 20, 2009) – EPA’s most recent Toxic Release Inventory (TRI) data is now available for the reporting year of 2007.
-In Connecticut, the reporting data show that overall releases of pollutants to the environment have decreased since the previous reporting year (2006).
+In Connecticut, the reporting data show that overall releases of pollutants to the environment have increased slightly.
 TRI information is a key part of EPA’s efforts to provide greater access to environmental information and get information to the public as quickly as possible.

 Each year, EPA makes publicly available TRI data reported by industries throughout the United States regarding chemical releases to air, water and land by power plants, manufacturers and other facilities which employ ten or more workers and exceed thresholds for chemicals.

-During 2007, the latest year for which data are available, approximately 26.7 million pounds of chemicals were released in the six New England states, a reduction of about 838,080 pounds.
-In Connecticut, 327 facilities reported in 2007 approximately 4.1 million pounds (a decrease of 770,637 pounds).
-Approximately 62 percent of releases in Connecticut were emitted to the air during 2007.
+During 2006, the latest year for which data are available, approximately 27.7 million pounds of chemicals were released in the six New England states, a reduction of about 2.5 million pounds.
+In Connecticut, 348 facilities reported in 2006 approximately 4.9 million pounds (an increase of 78,483 pounds).
+Approximately 86 percent of releases in Connecticut were emitted to the air during 2006.